gitter-badger/EW/README.md

 Edlightened Web
 ===============
 Edlightened Web is a program that helps students study/take tests online!
 It is being offered for free by Emposoft as part of our education suite Edlightened.
+NOTICE: THIS BRANCH OF EDLIGHTENED WEB IS NOT AFFLIATED WITH THE MASTER VERSION.
+THIS IS NOT CODE BY JAVATHUNDERMAN.

 Requirements
 ============